-Recom mendation Recommendation Status Timing #69.
-Provide gymnasiums (double or triple) in all new or expanded "major" community centres (including the community centre proposed for the northern part of West Markham and any expansion of the Milliken Mills Community Centre in response to the Milliken Centre Secondary Plan) and in partnership/co-location with schools in intensified areas.
-Facilitate a shared-use agreement together with the School Boards to enhance public access to existing and future school gymnasiums.
-Municipal participation in co-location projects may be considered.
-New Ongoing
+Recommendation Recommendation Status Timing #69.
+Provide gymnasiums (double or triple) in all new or expanded "major" community ca (including the community centre proposed for the northern part of West Markham and expansion of the Milliken Mills Community Centre in response to the Milliken Centre Secondary and in partnership/co-location with schools in intensified areas.
+Facilitate a shared-use agree together with the School Boards to enhance public access to existing and future school gymna Municipal participation in co-location projects may be considered. d any / Plan) ement Ongoing